 For the fellow citizen in our midst:

 - Support those who are Vets.
 Become an advocate for disabled vets, our wounded warriors, and our Gold Star Families.
 There are many non-profit organizations that do great things for our active/former military and their families.
 All of them need your support.
-George Washington posed the question, “Where is the Man to be found, who wishes to remain indebted, for the defence of his own person and property, to the exertions, the bravery, and the blood of others, without making one generous effort to repay the debt of honor and of gratitude?”
+George Washington posed the question, “Where is the Man to be found, who wishes to remain indebted, for the defense of his own person and property, to the exertions, the bravery, and the blood of others, without making one generous effort to repay the debt of honor and of gratitude?”
 There are many avenues to show your support, I suggest you find one and run with it.
 Make it a family event so your children and grandchildren understand the importance.
 Saying thank you should be just the start.

 - Listen.
 Sometimes the best thing you can say is nothing.
 There’s no need for a hollow “I know what you’re going through,” because it’s likely you don’t.
 Allow those who are willing, to tell their stories.
 Sharing their experiences can be one of the most therapeutic methods of coping with the anxiety and stress they may have experienced.
 And if you listen intently, you just may learn a thing or two; not just about the military, but about life.

 Do these things, and the ghosts of veterans past will never come back to haunt you, but will rather be facilitated by our actions to finally rest easy wherever poppies grow.
 In the hustle of today, I ask that you pause to exercise a simple tradition that has also stood the test of time.
 Raise a glass and toast the American Veteran.
 There has been no finer privilege in my adult life than to have served beside so many fine men and women in our military, especially overseas.
-Here’s to us and those like us; here’s to the keeping the faith through our continued service to our nation and to our community.
+Here’s to us and those like us; here’s to keeping the faith through our continued service to our nation and to our community.

-In closing, I leave you with the final remarks of General George Washington’s farewell address to the Army in 1783: “I now make it my earnest prayer, that God would have you, and the State over which you preside, in his holy protection, that he would incline the hearts of the Citizens to cultivate a spirit of subordination and obedience to Government, to entertain a brotherly affection and love for one another, for their fellow Citizens of the United States at large, and particularly for their brethren who have served in the Field, and finally, that he would most graciously be pleased to dispose us all, to do Justice, to love mercy, and to demean ourselves with that Charity, humility and pacific temper of mind, which were the Characteristicks of the Divine Author of our blessed Religion, and without an humble imitation of whose example in these things, we can never hope to be a happy Nation.”
+In closing, I leave you with the final remarks of General George Washington’s farewell address to the Army in 1783: “I now make it my earnest prayer, that God would have you, and the State over which you preside, in his holy protection, that he would incline the hearts of the Citizens to cultivate a spirit of subordination and obedience to Government, to entertain a brotherly affection and love for one another, for their fellow citizens of the United States at large, and particularly for their brethren who have served in the Field, and finally, that he would most graciously be pleased to dispose us all, to do Justice, to love mercy, and to demean ourselves with that Charity, humility and pacific temper of mind, which were the Characteristics of the Divine Author of our blessed Religion, and without a humble imitation of whose example in these things, we can never hope to be a happy Nation.”
 God bless our nation’s veterans and may God continue to bless America.